 - Applicants interested in biomedical engineering should also have completed sufficient chemistry to be prepared to take organic chemistry and a biology course that includes cellular, molecular, and genetics work.

-- Ideally, applicants will have calculus grades of at least a B+.
+- Ideally, applicants will have calculus grades and general GPA of at least a B+.

 Please contact Kim Shilling, Assistant Dean, at (314) 935-6100 or by email at